jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 `127` which most likely means serverless command wasn't found.

-You will also need to update 2 other files"
+You will also need to update 2 other files:
 * [serverless.yml](./serverless/serverless.yml) and match your service name to your aws permissions, Pick a short service name as serverless may truncate it if it is too long.
 * create a `settings.ini` in the serverless folder based off [settings.ini.template](./serverless/settings.ini.template).